 In appropriating the form and material of Africa Addio and interweaving it with interviews with cultural critics and thinkers to create a new work, Mboya seeks to subvert the film’s material to articulate the forensic function of image as evidence of the racist regime that portrays certain bodies as criminal, or worse.

 Working with artist Candice Breitz as her mentor, Mboya traveled to Senegal to conduct interviews with cultural luminaries about the film’s impact on their generation’s self-representation in the post-independence era across Africa.
-In January–February 2020, she will spend a two-week work-stay at Breitz’s Berlin studio to work on the version of the film that will be shown at the Forecast Festival.
+In January–February 2020, she spent a two-week work-stay at Breitz’s Berlin studio to work on the version of the film that will be shown at the Forecast Festival.